Master of Science in Cybersecurity Management

 *Source: U.S. Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, Computer and Information Systems Managers, www.bls.gov/ooh/management/computer-and-information-systems-managers.htm.
 National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 †Purdue Global cannot guarantee employment or career advancement.
+Prior experience may be necessary for leadership positions.

 ‡Purdue University acquired Kaplan University in March 2018 and created Purdue University Global, which is following the same curriculum format and instructional delivery methods as developed and used by Kaplan University.
 These disclosures are based on Kaplan University data reported prior to the acquisition.